discretegames/hypercomplex/README.md

     print(len(U()))      # -> 128
     ```

-14. Using `in` behaves the same as if the number were a tuple of its coefficients.
+15. Using `in` behaves the same as if the number were a tuple of its coefficients.

     ```py
     print(3 in Q(1, 2, 3, 4))  # -> True
     print(5 in Q(1, 2, 3, 4))  # -> False
     ```

-15. `copy` can be used to duplicate a number (but should generally not be needed).
+16. `copy` can be used to duplicate a number (but should generally never be needed as all operations create a new number).

     ```py
     x = O(9, 8, 7)